-Tory amendment to O Canada would quash bill to make anthem gender neutral, Senator warns
+Tory amendment would quash effort to make O Canada gender-neutral, senator warns

 Mr. Bélanger, who died last August of amyotrophic lateral sclerosis (ALS) after more than two decades as an MP, made it his last act as a politician to draft legislation that would change the anthem’s words “in all thy sons command” to “in all of us command.”

-Many Conservative MPs opposed the revisions and, in the weeks before Mr. Bélanger died, they refused to give the unanimous consent that was required in the House of Commons to allow another MP to shepherd the bill through Parliament in the event of his death.
+Many Conservative MPs opposed the revision and, in the weeks before Mr. Bélanger died, they refused to give the unanimous consent that was required in the House of Commons to allow another MP to shepherd the bill through Parliament in the event of his death.

 In the end, that change of hands was not required because the bill was passed in the House while Mr. Bélanger was still alive.
 But, since June of last year, it has languished in the Senate where those who oppose it have managed to defer the final vote.

-Two weeks ago, Mr. Plett, who told his fellow senators that changing O Canada’s lyrics would “be doing a great disservice to our nation” and that “a national anthem is not meant to be edited and revised periodically,” proposed his own alteration.
+Two weeks ago, Mr. Plett, who told his fellow senators that changing O Canada ‘s lyrics would “be doing a great disservice to our nation” and that “a national anthem is not meant to be edited and revised periodically,” proposed his own alteration.

 Rather than “in all of us command,” Mr. Plett tabled an amendment that would change the lyrics to “thou dost in us command.”
 Those were the words the anthem’s composer, Judge Robert Stanley Weir, used in a 1908 draft of the song.

-If the anthem must be revised to become gender neutral, said Mr. Plett, it should at least respect “the memory of Judge Weir and the integrity of his work.”
+If the anthem must be revised to become gender-neutral, said Mr. Plett, it should at least respect “the memory of Judge Weir and the integrity of his work.”

 Ms. Lankin said on Wednesday that “thou dost in us command” might seem like a reasonable choice.
 “I like the heritage language of the anthem,” she said, “and that it is something that I could personally support.”